lgondara/qa_gen/iclr_bp_v2.md

 </div>

 ### Layer 1: The "Boring" Layer (Regex)
-For structured data like dates, histology codes, or tumor staging notation (e.g., "T1N0M0"), regular expressions provide **100% precision and zero hallucinations**.
+For structured data like dates, histology codes, or tumor staging notation (e.g., "T1N0M0"), regular expressions provide 100% precision and zero hallucinations.
 They are fast, cheap, and explainable.
-Extracting "Grade 3" from "Histologic grade: 3/3" does not require a GPU, and it certainly doesn't require an API call to a cloud model.
+Extracting "Grade 3" from "Histologic grade: 3/3" does not require a GPU, and it certainly doesn't require an API call to an expensive model.

-### Layer 2: The "Efficient" Layer (Specialized BERT)
+### Layer 2: The "Efficient" Layer (Specialized BERT-type Models)
-For classification tasks requiring semantic understanding, a fine-tuned clinical BERT model (like Gatortron or BioClinicalBERT) is vastly more efficient than prompting large LLMs.
+For classification tasks requiring semantic understanding, a fine-tuned BERT model (like Gatortron or BioClinicalBERT) is vastly more efficient than prompting large LLMs.
 Smaller, domain-specific models often outperform general-purpose LLMs on focused tasks while costing a fraction of the computational budget.

 ### Layer 3: The "Smart" Layer (LLMs)
-We reserve Generative AI for the **8-12% of cases** that are ambiguous, require complex reasoning, or involve summarization.
+We reserve Generative AI for the 8-12% of cases that are ambiguous, require complex reasoning, or involve summarization.
 This represents a small fraction of our volume but handles scenarios where simpler methods fail.

 ### The Unsung Hero: Report Segmentation
 Pathology reports are full of noise: headers, disclaimers, clinical history, and gross descriptions.
-We found that using a lightweight model to **segment the report**—feeding only the relevant sections (e.g., Diagnosis) to downstream models—improved performance more than simply scaling up model size.
+We found that using a lightweight model to segment the report and feeding only the relevant sections (e.g., diagnosis) to downstream models improved performance more than simply scaling up model size.

 > **The Lesson:** Model selection should be pragmatic, not trendy.
 Match the complexity of the method to the complexity of the problem.
 If a regex works, use it.
 Preprocessing (segmentation) often delivers higher ROI than increasing parameter count.